asengupta/elden-ring-modding/anatomy-of-a-mod.md

 - What will we be dissecting?

 We will do a breadth-first tour of the entire tour.
 This will cover many aspects of mod-making at various levels of complexity, but obviously not all.
+There are also a whole host of tutorials available on the [Souls Modding Wiki](http://soulsmodding.wikidot.com/).

+# A Note about Version Control

+# A Note about the Environment

 # Levels of Difficulty